bassamelobeid/flutter-deriv-api/doc/CODE-MAP.md

    The bulk of the code in this repository is the actual implementation of RPC handling functions.
    These live in individual files that populate names within the `BOM::RPC::v3::...` namespace.

+ * `t/schema_suite/...` - JSON-based end-to-end tests

+   Use `BOM::Test::Suite::DSL` to end-to-end test RPC methods by sending and receiving JSON strings

+ * `t/schema_suite/config/...` - sample JSON strings used by schema tests

+ * `t/BOM/RPC/...` - unit tests for RPC methods

+   These can generally invoke RPC-handling functions more directly than via JSON RPC, and may set up mocked environments or other test fixtures.

 # Lifecycle